 Begin your Swarthmore experience by reflecting on queries on self, community and transformation.
 Queries, an aspect of Quaker tradition, are questions that guide personal and group reflection on community values.
 We will begin our reflection on self-identity and move toward reflection on how engaging in community transforms and deepens our sense of self.

-Come start off a great Orientation with this all campus scavenger hunt that will take you to a multitude of important places on campus including Dean's Offices, cultural centers, academic buildings, and a bunch of secret spots.
-This event is going to be continuing throughout all of orientation and it's a great chance to meet new people and have a blast.
-Also prizes and glory will also be on the line.
+Come start off a great Orientation with this all-campus scavenger hunt that will take you to a multitude of important places on campus including Dean's offices, cultural centers, academic buildings, and several secret spots.
+This event is ongoing throughout all of orientation, and it's a great chance to meet new people and have a blast.
+Also, prizes and glory will also be on the line.